Welcome to Ferry County 4-H!

 - Find a Club:

 - Find a club that offers leadership in a project you’re interested in.
 Contact the extension office to find a club or start your own.
-This is a list of current clubs in Ferry County.
+4-H Ferry County Club List

 - Decide on a Project:

 - There are numerous different project opportunities for 4-H members to participate in and with self-determined projects.
 Follow this link to find the list of projects.